 Say ‘Bye Bye’ To 832 Emails!

-A while ago I did the Lifebook Quest through Mindvalley with Jon and Missy Butcher and one of the things that stuck with me from that quest is to build your list of “No’s”.
+A while ago I did the Lifebook Quest through Mindvalley with Jon and Missy Butcher.
+One of the things that stuck with me from that quest is to build your list of “No’s”.

-Hopefully you know what I mean but ultimately, we should constantly be adding things that we don’t need, want or have to do to our list of No’s.
-It may go against every grain in your body if you’re the helping type (like I am) but it’s so important.
-If you do struggle with putting yourself first, be compassionate with yourself with the understanding that you have to fill your tank up before you can fill someone else’s up.
+Hopefully you know what I mean.
+But ultimately, we should constantly be adding things that we don’t need, want or have to do to our list of No’s.
+It may go against every grain in your body if you’re the helping type but it’s so important.
+If you struggle putting yourself first, be compassionate with yourself.
+With the understanding that you have to fill your tank up before you can fill someone else’s up.
 Think of yourself as the adult on the plane that needs to put their mask on first!

 So, going back to the 832 emails.
 The first thing I did after my phone call was to sit at my desk and literally delete 832 emails that were in my inbox.
 It only took seconds!
 But, wow!
 I can honestly say it had the MOST calming affect on me!

-Obviously before deleting all of the emails, I checked to see that there wasn’t anything official that I needed to keep or get done but the rest of the emails that I had been saving to ‘check out’ when I had the time were now gone!
+Obviously before deleting all of the emails, I checked to see that there wasn’t anything official.
+Nothing I needed to keep .
+All the emails that were saved for ‘later’.
 Added to my ‘no’ list instantly!
 Not only was it goodbye overwhelm, but it also freed my head up to work on the next thing on my to-do list!

 For the past 20 months or so I have been regularly looking at all areas of the house to see what I no longer needed or used.
-I am surprised to say that I have probably emptied out a large truck full of ‘stuff’ and there still doesn’t seem to be a dent but it has felt good to off-load things that I didn’t want or need and give it to a local charity.
+I am surprised to say that I have probably emptied out a large truck full of ‘stuff’.
+With there still doesn’t seem to be a dent.
+But it has felt good to off-load things that I didn’t want or need.
+And help a local charity.

 But, my decluttering efforts was not being extended to my office.
 Calming technique number 2 was to tackle the office.
-I sorted all of my paperwork into logical piles and threw away a lot that I was no longer working on but hadn’t gotten around to doing anything with.
+I sorted all of my paperwork into logical piles.
+Threw away a lot that I was no longer working on but hadn’t gotten around to doing anything with.

 Viola, more calm!